 For most people riding a bike is a proud childhood milestone.
-From your small three-wheeled push along to the big bike with training wheels (eventually graduating to a bike with no training wheels at all!), making your way through the different stages of learning to ride a bike is an exciting time.
+From your small three-wheeled push along to the big bike with training wheels, making your way through the different stages of learning to ride a bike is an exciting time.
 Getting out into the great outdoors to ride bikes with the little ones in tow is not only the perfect way to create some wonderful memories together, but it’s also good for your health.

 Already planning your next bike ride?
 We’ve put together some bike safety tips for kids to help you keep your little ones safe.
 Children learn and mirror your behaviours, so it is important for you to be doing the right thing whilst out riding with them also.